 Twice in the history of water chestnut management in Lake Champlain the plant has been controlled.
 A control program instituted in Lake Champlain the '50s proved successful, resulting in only eight bushels of water chestnut being handpulled from the South Lake in 1967.
 The control program was terminated in 1971 because water chestnut had mostly been eliminated from southern Lake Champlain and there was no funding for the program.
 By 1982, the water chestnut population had rebounded.
 An estimated 300 acres of water chestnut existed over a range of approximately 20 miles of southern Lake Champlain.
 In 1982, the VT Department of Environmental Conservation, with funding from the Army Corps of Engineers, reinstituted a water chestnut management program for both sides of Lake Champlain.
 During the first nine years of the program, adequate funds were available and significant headway was made in reducing the size of the invasion.
 From 1991-1996, State of Vermont matching funds for water chestnut management were severely reduced, and the significant headway made in Lake Champlain the 1980s was entirely lost.
 The northernmost confirmed location in Vermont Lake Champlain waters other than Missisquoi Refuge and Bullis Pond at the northern end of Lake Champlain is in Little Otter Creek in Ferrisburg, Vermont.
 Water chestnut has also been confirmed in nineteen other lakes/ponds in Vermont.

-Funds for water chestnut management in 2012 totaled approximately $535,000 including the New York management program.
-New York State managed a mechanical harvesting program in South Bay, north of Whitehall in 2012, while Vermont DEC managed the program in the most of the rest of Vermont and on the New York side of the lake north of Ottenburg Landing.
-The Missisquoi Bay water chestnut populations were managed by US Fish & Wildlife staff in 2012 with help from VTDEC staff.
+Funds for water chestnut management in 2013 totaled approximately $670,335 including the New York management program.
+New York State managed a mechanical harvesting program in the town of Dresden New York from Dresden Station south to Ottenburg Ramp, and also in South Bay in Whitehall, New York, while Vermont DEC managed the program in the most of the rest of Vermont and on the New York side of the lake north of Ottenburg Landing.
+The Missisquoi Bay water chestnut populations were managed by US Fish & Wildlife staff in 2013 with of a grant from VTDEC and LCBP.